The Ukraine question"Like Poland in 1939" - or is Trump playing the strong man after all?

 No time? blue News summarizes for you

-What people on Kiev's streets and Ukrainian soldiers on the front line think about Putin's election victory.
+What people on the streets of Kiev and Ukrainian soldiers on the front line think about Trump's election victory.

 The Biden administration wants to make a difference for Kiev in the final weeks, but Ukraine will not mourn the Democrat.
 These are the reasons.